maxhbr/LDBcollector/md/Apache-1.0.md

                                 "name": "Distribute the generated binaries from modified source code" }
                         ],
-                        "_str": "Description: The acknowledgements include \"This product includes software developed by the Apache Group for use in the Apache HTTP server project (http://www.apache.org/).\"\nActions:\n- Distribute the fetched binaries (Redistribute the fetched binaries as they are)\n- Distribute the generated binaries from modified source code\n\nConditions:\nAND\n  OBLIGATION: Include a copyright notice, list of terms and conditions, and disclaimer in the materials accompanying the distribution, which are included in the license\n\n  OBLIGATION: Acknowledgements\n\n\n\n", "conditions": {
+                        "_str": "Description: The acknowledgements include \"This product includes software developed by the Apache Group for use in the Apache HTTP server project (http://www.apache.org/).\"\nActions:\n- Distribute the fetched binaries (Redistribute the fetched binaries as they are)\n- Distribute the generated binaries from modified source code\n\nConditions:\nAND\n  OBLIGATION: Include a copyright notice, list of terms and conditions, and disclaimer in the materials accompanying the distribution, which are included in the license\n  OBLIGATION: Acknowledgements\n\n\n", "conditions": {
                             "AND": [
                                 {